-Whose care is left behind? is a new mental health research initiative that seeks to address the inequalities affecting Aboriginal and Torres Strait Islander communities, rural, regional and remote communities, people from culturally diverse backgrounds and people living with mental ill-health by creating 25 community action nodes that will foster more flexible, placed-based, culturally-led prevention, intervention and care models.
+Whose care is left behind? is a new mental health research initiative that seeks to address structural inequalities affecting Aboriginal and Torres Strait Islander communities, rural, regional and remote communities, people from culturally diverse backgrounds and people living with mental ill-health.
+By creating 25 community action nodes around new service innovations focused on more flexible, placed-based, culturally-led prevention, intervention and care models and delivering care across the life course, the initiative will grow multi-level collective strategies to respond to inequalities.

-Led by the ALIVE National Centre for Mental Health Research Translation, the five-year project will be a collaboration between eight universities and seven mental health organisations across 25 locations.
-It is the sole project to be awarded Medical Research Future Funding as part of the Million Minds Mental Health Research Mission (stream1).
+Led by the ALIVE National Centre for Mental Health Research Translation, the five-year project (2024-2029) is a collaboration between nine universities and seven mental health organisations across 25 locations.
+It is the sole project to be awarded Medical Research Future Funding as part of the Million Minds Mental Health Research Mission (Stream 1 Trageted Research Call).
+The project leads are Victoria Palmer, Sandra Eades (Noongar), Michelle Banfield.

 Why is this project important?

-People from culturally diverse communities or rural and remote locations often experience challenges in accessibility when seeking and receiving mental health care.
+People from culturally diverse communities or rural and remote locations experience challenges in accessibility when seeking and receiving mental health and support for social and emotional wellbeing care.
 Many modern-day mental health service models are founded in Western culture and beliefs.
-They are not always culturally responsive or appropriate and can impact negatively on social and emotional wellbeing.
-It can also be hard for people from priority populations to access the care they need due to the rigid operating hours, eligibility criteria and limited localities.
+They are not always culturally nor appropriate and can impact negatively on social and emotional wellbeing.
+It can also be hard for people from priority populations to access the care they need due to the rigid operating hours, eligibility criteria and limited localities with appropriately trained workforces accustomed to working with people with lived-experience as peer workers.

-Recent data has shown that priority populations are choosing to access new models of care in addition to visiting general practitioners or attending hospital.
-We want to find out what these services are and whether they are being tailored to suit priority populations.
+Recent data has shown that priority populations are choosing to access new models of care based in communities.
+We want to find out what these services are and whether they are being tailored for priority populations with accessibility across cultural responsiveness, lived-experience workforces and communication.

 What will the project do?